christopherkenny/censable/README.md

 some use cases, to allow imports to be more targeted and to stop packages from repeating each other.

-It currently uses the `censusapi` package, but plans to return to using `tidycensus` after the `r-spatial` reformulates.

 ## Installation

 You can install the released version of censable from